 “I believe we also used a ProCo Rat distortion pedal on some songs.
 We used an Electro-Harmonix Big Muff fuzz box through a Fender Bassman amp on ‘Lithium,’ to get that thumpier, darker sound.
 As I recall, we used a U87 mic on that.
 We wanted something that was not so bright – a heavier sound.”

 Some of Kurt’s guitar choices would be questionable to a lot of musicians and sound engineers but it’s what helped create the Nirvana sound.
 The track ‘Polly’ was created using a nameless cheap acoustic guitar that only had five strings.
 Presumably one string had snapped and he never bothered replacing them.
-Quite common to Nirvana it was tuned down about a step and a half and was recorded through the legendary AKG 414 microphone.
+Quite common to Nirvana it was tuned down about a step and a half and was recorded through the legendary AKG C414 microphone (one of the most popular condenser microphones for studio engineers).
 You can hear the same guitar being used for the track ‘Something In The Way’.

 Quite recently on Reverb.com a few microphones used for Nirvana’s final ‘In Utero’ album went up for auction: Nirvana’s ‘In Utero’ Microphones Headed to Steve Albini-Approved Auction